Skip to content

 Play Video

-Concussion in Sport Australia brings together the most contemporary evidence-based information on concussion for athletes, parents, teachers, coaches and medical practitioners.
 It provides a valuable and trusted resource for the management of sports-related concussion for all Australians, regardless of the sport, location or level of participation.

-• improve safety and health outcomes for all people who suffer concussive injuries while participating in sport.
+• Improve safety and health outcomes for all people who suffer concussive injuries while participating in sport.

-• make effective use of funds in the financially-constrained sport and health sectors by providing best practice protocols and guidelines for all sporting and medical organisations.
+• Make effective use of funds in the financially-constrained sport and health sectors by providing best practice protocols and guidelines for all sporting and medical organisations.

-• assist all sporting and medical organisations to align their policy and procedures with the most current evidence and expert opinion available.
+• Assist all sporting and medical organisations to align their policy and procedures with the most current evidence and expert opinion available.

-• provide consistency of approach in the recognition and management of concussion in Australia.
+• Provide consistency of approach in the recognition and management of concussion in Australia.

 Return to top